 An aircraft operator who conducts operations for hire or compensation in accordance with FAR Part 135 in an aircraft with 30 or fewer passenger seats and a payload capacity of 7,500# or less.
 An air taxi operates on an on-demand basis and does not meet the "flight scheduled" qualifications of a commuter.

 A service operated by the appropriate authority to promote the safe, orderly, and expeditious flow of air traffic.

-Trademark name of Alcoa for high-strength sheet aluminum clad with a layer (approximately 5.5% thickness per side) of high-purity aluminum, popularly used in airplane manufacture.
+Trademark name of Alcoa for high-strength sheet aluminium clad with a layer (approximately 5.5% thickness per side) of high-purity aluminium, popularly used in aeroplane manufacture.

 Devised for reasons of clarity in aviation voice radio, this is the current NATO version in global use:

 ALFA BRAVO CHARLEY DELTA ECHO FOXTROT GOLF HOTEL INDIA JULIET KILO LIMA MIKE NOVEMBER OSCAR PAPA QUEBEC ROMEO SIERRA TANGO UNIFORM VICTOR WHISKY X-RAY YANKEE ZULU